mahafuz/product-quotation-for-woocommerce/README.md

 Visit [Product Quotation Form For WooCommerce](https://github.com/mahafuz/product-quotation-for-woocommerce) to learn more about how to do better in WordPress with [Help Tutorial, Tips & Tricks]https://github.com/mahafuz/product-quotation-for-woocommerce).

+## Privacy Policy
+Product Quotation &#8211; Product Quotation For WooCommerce uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
+This helps us to troubleshoot problems faster & make product improvements.

+Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
+We collect the data to ensure a great user experience for all our users.

+Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**

+Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).

 == Installation ==

 = Modern Way: =